RoverLink/RoverLink/README.md

 Easton, PA

-RoverLink is a cross platform mobile application for Android and iOS devices that serves as an all-in-one hub for the Easton Area School District.
+Welcome to RoverLink, Easton Area School District's social media app!
+This app is designed to connect students, teachers, and parents in the district, providing a space for educational discussions and collaboration.
+It is a cross platform mobile application for Android and iOS devices that serves as an all-in-one hub for the district.
 It includes a social media platform that is filterable by school, a district-wide announcement system, a calendar of district events, and a system that allows the user to report absences.

 Features
 --------